-The dentists prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
+The dentist prescribed high concentration fluoride toothpaste if a patient's risk of tooth decay indicated this would help them.
 They used fluoride varnish for patients based on an assessment of the risk of tooth decay.

-The dentists where applicable, discussed smoking, alcohol consumption and diet with patients during appointments.
+Where applicable, the dentist and dental hygienist discussed smoking, alcohol consumption and diet with patients during appointments.
 The practice had a selection of dental products for sale and provided health promotion leaflets to help patients with their oral health.